-3. CA Bicycle Laws and Personal Bike Safety–Tips for Kids and Adults
+3. CA Bicycle Laws and Personal Bike Safety / Skills–Tips for Children, Teens, and Adults

-This section is divided into 29 bike law and safety topics, as listed below.
+This section is divided into 29 bike law and safety/bike skills topics

 Cell phones and texting–rules for minors and adults

 How to avoid getting hit–including collection of videos (plus much related info below)

 Riding on roadways: How to make those turns, taking the lane, and more–including “Why do you ride like that?”

 Share the multi-use trail–for harmony and safety / share-the-trail etiquette

 Keep hands free for steering and signaling; also cargo and kickstands